mschuldt/ga-tools/README.md

 The bootstream is included with the `--bootstream TYPE` option.

 Use the `--outfile NAME` option to direct the JSON output to a file.

+## Use with Greenarrays evalboard

+To load code into the target chip via port A, or into the host chip via port C, use the async bootstream:
+`ga FILE.ga --port /dev/ttyUSB0 --bootstream async`

+To load code into the target chip via port A, use the async-target
+bootstream:
+`ga FILE.ga --port /dev/ttyUSB0 --bootstream async-target`

 ## Disabling optimization
 The `--disable-0-opt` option prevents compiling '0' as 'dup dup or'.